mhaskar/Bughound/README.md

 After getting two things done, you are ready now to use Bughound!

-# Preconfigured Dashboards

-If you decided to use the official Bughound docker image, you will get a couple of ready to use dashboards that will help you to do your analysis.

-The following dashboards are available so far:
-* Bughound main dashboard
-* Command injection dashboard
-* Deserialization dashboard
-* XXE dashboard

-These dashboards will give you statistics about the functions and code snippets that was found in the code so you can start your tracing process.

 # Usage

 To start the analysis process for your code, you should use `Bughound.py` file which has some options, to see these options via the help banner, you can use the following command: